 While industry influence over government has always been a concern, it is now the central topic of national elections.
 Voters are outraged by involvement from all sectors: Wall Street scams, media dishonesty, social media censorship, big data privacy, big pharma scams, food industry quality, energy sector issues, military industrial warmongering, and the list goes on.
 The masses vaguely grasp the root problem: corporations have too much influence and they are guiding society down a nonsensical path, so the people must take back their government.
 But if the two major political parties are merely the left and right wings of the “corporatist party,” then the result will be the same no matter who gets elected: more profits for corporations and more negative externalities for society.

 One explanation for the massive growth of government could be that it is engaged in an arms race with corporatism, or perhaps the corporations and government are really one expanding entity (since it is government that grants life to corporations).
-Looking at the first explanation—In an effort to contain growing corporate power, government has expanded itself and its power.
+Looking at the first explanation — in an effort to contain growing corporate power, government has expanded itself and its power.
 But it still trails behind: there are 35M employees in the publicly-traded corporate world (Russell 3000) but only 22M employees in federal and local government.
-Governmental entities like the Environmental Protection Agency staff 15,000 in an attempt to combat the environmental externalities caused by corporations, but this is merely chasing after symptoms and temporarily containing the problem.
-Eventually, these government arms lose, and when they do, they become part of a "corporate-government state" – just another arm of the expanding corporation, or the expanding government?
+Governmental entities like the Environmental Protection Agency staff 15,000 in an alleged attempt to combat the environmental externalities caused by corporations, but this is merely chasing after symptoms and temporarily containing the problem.
+Eventually, these government arms lose, and when they do, they become part of a “corporate-government” conglomerate entity — just another arm of the expanding corporation, or the expanding government?
 The political parties employ different tactics.
 The left-wing wants more government to address externalities; the right wing wants less government as it just becomes part of the problem.
-But neither address the root issue: the corporation's bad central programming.
-And so long as that root issue persists, government – big or small – leads to growing corporate power.
+But neither address the root issue: the corporation’s bad central programming.
+And so long as that root issue persists, government — big or small — leads to growing corporate power.

 Why doesn’t the government punish corporate crime?
 Corporate scams are becoming more frequent, massive, and blatant.
 In both the subprime collapse and the healthcare debacle, corporations cannibalized the masses until the system failed.
 Then, they turned to cannibalizing the government.
 The government response (nothing) reveals their level of control.
 The reasoning that has been pushed on D.C. dates back to the 1999 memo by Eric Holder, which stated that government should be careful of “collateral consequences” when dealing with white-collar crime.
 Holder argued that charging top officers could harm the institution’s reputation, impact stock prices, and weaken the economy.
 And as Holder put it, “misconduct could be considered more a symptom of the institution’s culture than a result of the willful actions of any single individual” (as always, passing off responsibility using the circular command structure).
 In reality, strong punishments consistently applied to top leaders deter crime.
 It makes knowing (guilt) or not knowing (incompetence) irrelevant, and when crimes are deterred, punishments rarely need to be issued.

-The greatest strength of the U.S. Government – its "checks and balances" – has become its greatest weakness.
+The greatest strength of the U.S. Government — its “checks and balances” — has become its greatest weakness.
 Remember, the problem humans face is a loss of control, and the government was wisely designed to remove control from any single party.
 Unfortunately, this makes it easy for the corporation to play various parties against each other and block profit-threatening action, while still allowing profit-friendly actions to pass through.
-This is the check-mate in our "AI takeover" game: corporations, which are legal entities and thus controlled by the law, control the government, meaning that no laws genuinely restricting corporations can be passed.
+This is the check-mate in the “AI takeover” game: corporations, which are legal entities and thus controlled by the law, control the government, meaning that no laws genuinely restricting corporations can be passed.

 Now, let’s put this all together by looking at the definition of an AI takeover, alongside with that of our corporate takeover.

-TECH-AI takeover: a hypothetical scenario in which strong-AI becomes the dominant form of intelligence, with computers or robots effectively taking control away from the human race.
+TECH-AI takeover: a hypothetical scenario in which technological-based strong-AI becomes the dominant form of intelligence, with computers or robots effectively taking control away from the human race.

-LE-AI takeover: a real scenario in which narrow-AI became the idiot-master of superintelligent human groups, which it forms and directs, effectively taking control away from the human race.
+LE-AI takeover: a real scenario in which legal-based narrow-AI became the idiot-master of superintelligent human groups, which it forms and directs, effectively taking control away from the human race.

 How the takeover happened was different from how it was imagined, but the result basically the same: